 I was brought up in a loving household, and there was always room to express affection and give a hug.
 But we rarely spoke verbally about how we felt during conflict.
 We are famous for writing letters in times of familial tension because no one in seemed capable of speaking plainly.
 I suppose writing one's … Continue reading The Cost of Not Speaking Up: A Meditation on the Throat Chakra

 Karma's a b.
 I used to roll my eyes hearing about food allergies in my foolish youth.
 Then a few years ago, I got a celiac diagnosis.
 Then last week, a blood test indicated major reactions to dairy, eggs and almonds (which was basically my whole diet since I already had major restrictions).
 Now, I … Continue reading Adventures in Food Allergies and Autoimmune Disease

-In the US, many of us are still early on in the COVID crisis, but a poll just came out showing nearly half of Americans are already reporting mental health impacts from Coronavirus, with around 20% reporting severe impacts.
-I was lucky (?) enough to have already had a year or so under my belt … Continue reading Front Row Seat to a Panic Attack
+In the US, a poll just came out showing nearly half of Americans are already reporting mental health impacts from Coronavirus, with around 20% reporting severe impacts.
+I was lucky (?) enough to have already had a year or so under my belt of living with anxiety, so I went into these COVID times pretty … Continue reading Front Row Seat to a Panic Attack

 Here's a vocabulary word for the day: proprioception, which is a fancy way of describing the body's awareness of its own movements and position in space.
 What a random thing to talk about during a pandemic.
 Or not.
 This is a term used mostly by physical therapists.
 When people have a deficit in this proposed … Continue reading Bodies in Space: Normally and During a Pandemic